 \section{Introduction}

-Estimating hand poses from monocular RGB images has drawn increasing attention in recent decades because it is essential to many applications such as health care~\cite{wachs_com11}, robotics~\cite{ju_hci17}, virtual and augmented reality~\cite{lin_tmc17, lin_chi17}, and human computer interaction~\cite{sridhar_chi15}.
-This task has gained significant progress, \eg,~\cite{Garcia_cvpr18, mueller_cvpr18, wan_cvpr18}, owing to the fast development of {\em deep neural networks} (DNN).
-These DNN-based methods learn the hand representation and perform pose estimation jointly.
-Despite the effectiveness, DNN-based methods highly rely on a vast amount of training data.
-However, it is not practical to enumerate all hand poses of interest and collect plenty pose-specific training data.
+Estimating hand poses from monocular RGB images has drawn increasing attention because it is essential to many applications such as virtual and augmented reality~\cite{mueller_cvpr18}, and human computer interaction~\cite{sridhar_chi15}.
+It has gained significant progress \cite{Garcia_cvpr18,mueller_cvpr18} owing to the fast development of {\em deep neural networks} (DNN).
+These DNN-based methods learn hand representations and estimate poses jointly.
+Despite effectiveness, DNN-based methods highly rely on a vast amount of training data.
+However, it is expensive to collect all hand poses of interest with manual hand-keypoint annotations for training.